-- To be fair and reasonable during assessment - To be familiar with the field, with relevant industry standards and WHS requirements, and to be up to date with assessment methods and procedures appropriate for the clients and learning environment - To negotiate flexibly with students regarding the type of assessment, taking into account flexible delivery, Equal Employment Opportunity and anti-discrimination principles, and the particular needs and circumstances of clients - To advise clients regarding RPL processes - To make proper assessment decisions based on explicit evidence of competency - To use more than one piece of evidence to assess competence - To mark your assessment in a timely manner and to avoid unnecessary delay - To use cost and time effective methods and materials appropriate to the assessment rigour necessary and level of risk - To consider the authenticity, validity, reliability, relevance of the assessments to the learning outcomes - To provide feedback on your assessment.
+To be fair and reasonable during assessment

+• To be familiar with the field, with relevant industry standards and WHS requirements, and to be up to date with assessment methods and procedures appropriate for the clients and learning environment delivery, Equal Employment Opportunity and anti-discrimination principles, and the particular needs and circumstances of clients

+To negotiate flexibly with students regarding the type of assessment, taking into account flexible

+To advise clients regarding RPL processes

+• To make proper assessment decisions based on explicit evidence of competency

+• To use more than one piece of evidence to assess competence necessary and level of risk

+To mark your assessment in a timely manner and to avoid unnecessary delay outcomes

+• To use cost and time effective methods and materials appropriate to the assessment rigour

-All assessments handed in must be your own work.
-As part of your assessment completion, you are required to sign a declaration that you have completed the work.
+To consider the authenticity, validity, reliability, relevance of the assessments to the learning required to sign a declaration that you have completed the work.
 For hardcopy assessments you should also write the date, your name and signature on each page.
 This way if a page comes loose, we know it is part of your assessment.
 If your assessment is not clearly labelled it will be sent back.